pFindStudio/pDeepXL/README.md

 pip install pDeepXL
 ```

 Please also download example datasets from [here](https://github.com/pFindStudio/pDeepXL/raw/master/pDeepXL/examples/examples.zip), which will be used in the following tutorial.
 There are two example datasets in the downloaded zip file, one is for non-cleavable cross-linkers DSS/Leiker (`examples/non_cleavable`), and the other is for cleavable cross-linkers DSSO/DSBU (`examples/cleavable`).
-For each dataset, there are 2 folders: the `data` folder contains 1 file with 15 cross-linked peptide pairs, and the `predict_results` folder contains predicted MS/MS spectra and the corresponding images.
+For each dataset, there are 2 folders: the `data` folder contains 1 file with 15 cross-linked peptide pairs, and the `predict_results` folder contains predicted MS/MS spectra, spectra library, and the corresponding images.

 ## Script mode